 Admittedly, the growth of the EAM market is pretty uneventful.
 Some organisations have been using the same legacy systems for more than 20 years.
 But maintaining the same legacy systems is becoming extremely costly and complex.

-With the rate of the world being developed today, EAM customers are expecting some functional areas to receive some remarkable upgrades by leveraging emerging technologies like OT/IoT and advanced analytics.
+With the rate at the world being developed today, EAM customers are expecting some functional areas to receive some remarkable upgrades by leveraging emerging technologies like OT/IoT and advanced analytics.
 EAM can only become an indispensable function that plays a key role in connecting maintenance scheduling to production, delivery and profitability.